R interface to the CycleStreets.net journey planning API, a route planner made by cyclists for cyclists. See cyclestreets.net/api for details.

 By default it uses the CYCLESTREETS environment variable.

-A quick way to set this is to install the usethis
+A quick way to set this is to install the usethis package and then

 executing the following command: